italiangrid/storm/sysadmin-guide.md

 	  [~]# yum install emi-storm-gridhttps-mp
  		...

-The storm-srm-client is distributed with UI EMI components, but if you need it on your node you can install it using the command:
+The storm-srm-client is distributed with the UI EMI components, but if you need it on your node you can install it using the command:

 	  [~]# yum install emi-storm-srm-client-mp